petre-renware/api_to_roefact/xl2roefact/tests/__wk_invoice_tax_total.md

 # Structure

-Structure to be includ as _invoice footer_ in XML format:
+Structure to be included as _invoice footer_ in XML format:

 ```xml
 <cac:TaxTotal>